What We Stand For

 About Neighborhood Health Plan

-Neighborhood Health Plan (NHP) is an NCQA-accredited, not-for-profit health plan that provides coverage to over 400,000 commercial and MassHealth members.
-For more than 25 years, employers, individuals, and families across Massachusetts have turned to NHP for health care coverage that is both high-quality and affordable.
+Neighborhood Health Plan (NHP) is an NCQA-accredited, not-for-profit health plan that provides coverage to over 450,000 commercial and MassHealth members.
+For 30 years, employers, individuals, and families across Massachusetts have turned to NHP for health care coverage that is both high-quality and affordable.
 NHP is known for plans that are easy-to-understand and manage.
 Members have access to a robust network of top doctors, community health centers, and academic and regional hospitals.
 Founded in 1986 with a commitment to promote health equity for members within the diverse communities we serve, NHP’s service and care management programs today continue the tradition of personalized and high-quality care.
 NHP is a member of Partners HealthCare.

 NHP's mission is to promote the health and wellness of our members, and to help ensure equitable, affordable health care for the diverse communities we serve.